zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 # Project Structure

     .
-    ├── Colab Notebooks
-    ├── Configs
-    ├── Models
-        ├── DeepLabV3.py
-        ├── SegNet.py
-        ├── SegNet_Summary.txt
-        ├── segnet_basic.model
-        └── UNet.py
-    ├── Training Plots
-    ├── Utils
-    ├── README.md
-    └── train.py
+    ├── Colab Notebooks     # interactive notebooks containing sets of steps followed for training, testing, and predictions ├── Configs             # configuration files for respective models ├── Images              # screenshots or images needed for better presentation of README.md file ├── Models              # complete implementations of models of the project ├── DeepLabV3.py    # a complete implementation of a DeepLabV3 standard model ├── SegNet.py       # a complete implementation of a SegNet standard model └── UNet.py         # a complete implementation of a UNet standard model ├── Training Plots      # training and validation performance graphs for loss, accuracy, and f1 scores ├── Utils               # files that include custom functionalities needed for this project ├── README.md           # a complete overview of this directory └── train.py            # functions to train a model with simple or augmented data

 # 1. SegNet
 ## Model Diagram
 ![SegNet Architecture](https://www.researchgate.net/profile/Vijay_Badrinarayanan/publication/283471087/figure/fig1/AS:391733042008065@1470407843299/An-illustration-of-the-SegNet-architecture-There-are-no-fully-connected-layers-and-hence.png)
 ## Model Summary
-Go to Model directory to view the model summary from the respective text file.
+Go to respective colab notebook to view the detailed model summary.

 # 2. UNet
 ## Model Diagram:
 ![UNet Architecture](https://vasanashwin.github.io/retrospect/images/unet.png)
 ## Model Summary
-Go to Model directory to view the model summary from the respective text file.
+Go to respective colab notebook to view the detailed model summary.

 # 3. DeepLabV3
 ## Model Diagram
 ![DeepLabV3 Architecture](https://miro.medium.com/max/1590/1*R7tiLxyeHYHMXTGJIanZiA.png)
 ![DeepLabV3 Architecture](https://media.arxiv-vanity.com/render-output/2143434/x1.png)
 ## Model Summary
-Go to Model directory to view the model summary from the respective text file.
+Go to respective colab notebook to view the detailed model summary.

 # Performance Measures